gamedig/rust-gamedig/README.md

 **rust-GameDig** is a game servers/services query library that fetches the availability and details of those, this library brings what **[node-GameDig](https://github.com/gamedig/node-gamedig)** does, to pure Rust!

+## Community
+Checkout the GameDig Community Discord Server [here](https://discord.gg/NVCMn3tnxH).
+Note that it isn't be a replacement for GitHub issues, if you have found a problem within the library or want to request a feature, it's better to do so here rather than on Discord.

+## Usage
 Minimum Supported Rust Version is `1.56.1` and the code is cross-platform.

-Check out the GameDig Community Discord Server [here](https://discord.gg/NVCMn3tnxH).

-## Games/Services/Protocols List
-To see the supported (or the planned to support) games/services/protocols, see [GAMES](GAMES.md), [SERVICES](SERVICES.md) and [PROTOCOLS](PROTOCOLS.md) respectively.

-## Usage
-Just pick a game/service/protocol, provide the ip and the port (be aware that some game servers use a separate port for the info queries, the port can also be optional if the server is running the default ports) then query on it.
+Pick a game/service/protocol (check the [GAMES](GAMES.md), [SERVICES](SERVICES.md) and [PROTOCOLS](PROTOCOLS.md) files to see the currently supported ones), provide the ip and the port (be aware that some game servers use a separate port for the info queries, the port can also be optional if the server is running the default ports) then query on it.

 [Team Fortress 2](https://store.steampowered.com/app/440/Team_Fortress_2/) query example:
 ```rust
 use gamedig::games::tf2;